AWSCognitoIdentityProviderInitiateAuthResponse

 Objective-C

 The challenge parameters.
-These are returned to you in the
+These are returned in the

-response if you need to pass another challenge.
-The responses in this parameter should be used to compute inputs to the next call (RespondToAuthChallenge
+InitiateAuthresponse if you must pass another challenge.
+The responses in this parameter should be used to compute inputs to the next call (RespondToAuthChallenge).All challenges require

 Objective-C

-The session which should be passed both ways in challenge-response calls to the service.
-If the caller needs to go through another challenge, they return a session with other challenge parameters.
+The session that should pass both ways in challenge-response calls to the service.
+If the caller must pass another challenge, they return a session with other challenge parameters.
 This session should be passed as it is to the next

 Objective-C